ohryan/Historian/readme.txt

 === Historian ===
 Contributors: ohryan
-Tags: widget, dashboard widget, post history
+Tags: block, dashboard widget, post history
 Requires at least: 4.0
 Tested up to: 6.3
 Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-RetroPosts creates a dashboard widget that displays past blog posts.
+Historian Block aka "this week in history" for your blog.

 == Description ==

+Historian Block displays a list of posts from this week in your blog's history, organized by year.
 It's easy to forget about the great blog posts you've written in the past.
-This plugin surfaces post from the current week in your blog's history.

-Feature requests and ideas welcome: ryan.neudorf@gmail.com

 == Installation ==